 This is where tenancy, leave & license come into the picture.
 Very often, societies place strict rules around the kind of tenants that can be entertained inside a unit of the society.
 So despite the personal interests of the owner of that unit, tenants of a certain kind can be denied permission to occupy that unit.
 This is widely seen in the case of bachelors.
 Across India, it is very common for bachelors to encounter hostile landlords who refuse them tenancy because their association demands that.
 Sometimes, people are denied tenancy based on their food habits and in worst cases, even religion.

 Even though the housing society has no constitutional right to do so, owners rarely breach such laws because they could also share the same views or they just do not like the idea of locking horns with the association.
+In such cases, getting a NOC from your housing society can become a very difficult task.

 How Can A Landlord Rent His Property To Tenants Of His Choice?